turboderp/exllama/README.md

 ## Hardware requirements

 I am developing on an RTX 4090 and an RTX 3090-Ti.
-Both cards support the CUDA kernel, but there might be incompatibilities with older cards.
+Both cards support the CUDA kernels, but there might be incompatibilities with older cards.

 ## Dependencies